Mistrustin' Blues

-"Mistrustin' Blues" is a song written by Johnny Otis.
+"Mistrustin' Blues" is a 1950 song written by Johnny Otis.

+Overview

 It was sung by Little Esther and Mel Walker, accompanied by The Johnny Otis Orchestra, and released on the Savoy label (catalog no. 735-A).
 The record was the second collaboration between Johnny Otis and Little Esther.
 "Mistrustin Blues" was their second number one record on the R&B chart, which it topped for four weeks.
 It was ranked No. 10 on Billboard magazine's year-end list of R&B records for 1950 based on sales (No. 15 based on juke box plays).